Oma's Stovetop Crispy Roast Potatoes ❤️

 - Lower heat to medium and continue to fry, occasionally flipping potatoes over, being careful not to let them burn.

-- Depending on the size of the potatoes chunks, they should be
+- Depending on the size of the potatoes wedges or chunks, they should be

 tender in about 15 minutes.
 Remove lid for last few minutes to help